These are the best school shoes according to podiatrists for your kids feet. Curated and updated July 2022.

 If you like the look of this one more than the Apex, go for the Adiva.
 If you’re a boy and you like the Adiva better, go for it son.

-There’s less options of fit and widths in the Adiva range compared with the Apex and at this stage they do not come with the outsole guarantee.
+There’s less options to get a specific fit or width in the Adiva range compared with the Apex and at this stage they do not come with the outsole guarantee.

 Remember how hard it was to tie up laces when you were in kinder or prep?